jorbDehmel/oak/README.md

 There is also a `PKGBUILD` file included in this directory.
 If you use Arch Linux, you can just download this and install it via `makepkg -si`.

+## For More Help

+For examples on the concepts presented in this document, see the `./oak_demos/` directory included in this `git` repo.
+The files therein are labeled `CONCEPT_test.oak`, where `CONCEPT` is the concept covered within.
+These files are both demos and unit tests for `Oak` and `acorn`.
+Consequently, you can compile all demos via `make test`.

 ## Syntax

 In Oak, a variable is declared as follows.